anton-pt/persona-mcp/README.md

       - Ask for clarification about the nature of the task
       - Suggest the most appropriate persona based on the clarified needs
     ```

+7. Add some personas and start using them!

+    You can use the `createPersona` tool to create new personas.
+Detailed persona definitions with clear
+    responsibilities, expertise, and communication styles will help Claude understand how to adopt them
+    effectively.
+It also helps to define their deliverables.
+For example, here is a [persona for a senior
+    backend engineer](persona-examples/bertha.md).